MaciejNET/3DSpark/README.md

 # Simple 3D Engine

-Simple 3D Engine made ing OpenGL 4.1 and C++ 17 and CMake.
+Simple 3D Engine made using OpenGL 4.1 and C++ 17 and CMake.